caseyg/awesome/TOPICS.md

 *   [podio/jquery-mentions-input](https://github.com/podio/jquery-mentions-input) -

 *   [mattkersley/Responsive-Menu](https://github.com/mattkersley/Responsive-Menu) - Turns any \<ol> or \<ul> into a \<select> for mobiles and low browser sizes

-*   [tjackiw/acts-as-readable](https://github.com/tjackiw/acts-as-readable) - A simple plugin that allows a user to mark anything as 'read.'
-Common usage would include forum posts, news items, etc.

 ## agents